kingyiusuen/easynote/README.md

 heroku create <YOUR_APP_NAME>
 ```

 Setup Heroku Postgres Database.
-This should return a DATABASE_URL.
+This should return a `DATABASE_URL`.

 ```
 heroku addons:create heroku-postgresql:hobby-dev --app <YOUR_APP_NAME>